LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

 A
-   This is the most common type of request and simply returns the IP address which corresponds with the domain name.
+   This is the most common type of request and simply returns the IP address that corresponds with the domain name.

 CNAME
    This is a request for the common name associated with a domain name.